Boca Raton Hernia Mesh Lawyer

-For more information on compensation to seek when recovering from an injury from hernia mesh, contact a skilled product liability lawyer.
+For more information on compensation to seek when recovering from an injury from hernia mesh, contact a skilled mass torts lawyer.
 A Boca Raton hernia mesh lawyer will have the necessary experience in these types of cases to help you if you have been injured as a result of hernia mesh.

 Types of Hernia Mesh

 Hernia mesh falls into one of two categories: synthetic or biologic.
 Synthetic mesh is man-made, often comprised of polypropylene, polyester fibers, etc. Biologic mesh is derived from donated human or animal dermis and is also referred to as human tissue implants, cadaver skin, pig skin or porcine.
 Synthetic hernia mesh is marketed as a safe solution, reducing the length of time for both the surgical procedure, as well as the recovery.
 Often, as a Boca Raton hernia mesh lawyer can explain, mesh is implanted laparoscopically, versus an open surgical procedure.